Mohammed-Elfar/Loan-Approval-analysis-and-prediction/README.md

 # Loan Default Detection Analysis & Prediction

-The goal is to predict  loan approval outcomes based on applicant financial and demographic details.
+The goal is to predict  loan approval based on applicant financial and demographic details.
 Deplyed by interactive Streamlit web app that allows users to input data and receive instant predictions.